Updated May 10, 2026

 Income Tax

-β’ Staking rewards are treated as ordinary income upon receipt.
+β’ Staking rewards taxed as ordinary income when received or credited.

-β’ Staking rewards are treated as ordinary income upon receipt.
+β’ Staking rewards taxed as ordinary income when received or credited.

 Reporting Requirements